nadavyayon/Intensify3D/Examples/Readme.md

 Find this dataset in the following link: [iDISCO Auto-Flu](https://drive.google.com/file/d/11k61eBUM8aNUg5Gf73U8hbwQbGFErtJ_/view?usp=sharing)

-The result of this narmalization is inllustrated in the video below:
+The result of this normalization is illustrated in the video below:

  ![Alt text](iDISCOHemi.gif?raw=true "Optional Title")

-<br></br>
-<br></br>
-<br></br>

 # Example 3 - Alexa647 Scan of an iDISCO brain

 <img src="GUI_iDISCO.jpg?raw=true." data-canonical-src="GUI_iDISCO.jpg?raw=true" />

-The following example is a cortical region of an iDISCO cleared mouse with staining against endogeneuosly expressed tdTomato with alexa647.
-This sample has a clearly defined signal and a poertion of the image that does represent any imaged tissue.
-For this reason I selected the tissue detection option, a threhold cutoff and a spatial filter that is large enough to accuratly estimate the backgound with minimal interference of the signal.
+The following example is a cortical region of an iDISCO cleared mouse with staining against endogenously expressed tdTomato with alexa647.
+This sample has a clearly defined signal and a portion of the image that does represent any imaged tissue.
+For this reason I selected the tissue detection option, a threshold cutoff and a spatial filter that is large enough to accurately estimate the background with minimal interference of the signal.
 Here I selected Semi-quantile normalization for Z and contrast-stretch for between stack normalization.

-The result of this narmalization is inllustrated below:
+The result of this normalization is illustrated below:

 <img src="iDISCO samples.jpg?raw=true." data-canonical-src="iDISCO samples.jpg?raw=true" />